-This degree program is for students who have completed two years of prerequisite course work.
+Bachelor of Science in Respiratory Care: This program prepares entry-level respiratory therapists for clinical employment.
 Most students enter after completion of his or her sophomore year of undergraduate study or after two years at a community college.
 With an advanced curriculum and located at an academic medical center, students receive extensive experience in advanced respiratory therapy techniques.
-All classes are held at KU Medical Center in Kansas City, Kan.
 Learn more

-For working professionals with the RRT credential and associate degree, KU also offers a flexible online program to provide the opportunity to acquire a Bachelor of Science degree.
-Students in this program usually enter the curriculum the senior year and all are considered Kansas residents for the purpose of tuition.
-Please note: this program is available only to students with professional experience as a respiratory therapist and the RRT credential.
+Bachelor's Degree-Completion Program: For working professionals with an associate's degree, KU also offers a flexible online program to acquire the bachelor's degree.
+Please note: this program is available only to students with professional experience as a respiratory therapist and possessing current RRT credential.
 Learn more

 The University of Kansas Respiratory Care program at KU Medical Center is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com), 1248 Harwood Road, Bedford, Texas 76021-4244; (817) 283-2835.
 Documents relating to accreditation status are available at the department office by request.
 Information for students.

-Outcomes data from the 2011 Annual Report of Current Status has been posted on the CoARC website.
-Follow this link directly to the Programmatic Outcomes Data page: http://www.coarc.com/47.html
+Outcomes data from the Annual Report of Current Status has been posted on the CoARC website.
+View the Programmatic Outcomes Data at coarc.com.